michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 ### 1. **AI as Scaffolding, Not Replacement**

-AI is like a construction crew that can quickly build the framework for complex learning scenarios—generating interview questions, drafting policy outlines, creating simulated employees, analysing student responses.
+AI is like a construction crew that can quickly build the framework for complex learning scenarios,generating interview questions, drafting policy outlines, creating simulated employees, analysing student responses.
 But your role as the educator is irreplaceable: you design the learning objectives, you set the ethical boundaries, you guide students to inspect and refine their work, and you ensure the final structure is robust and professionally sound.

 ### 2. **Transparency Over Prohibition**

 Many educators worry about students using AI to cheat.
 This booklet takes the opposite approach: **give students the AI tools, teach them to use AI ethically, and grade them on their ability to critically evaluate and improve AI outputs.**

 In the real world, HR professionals will use AI tools.
-Our job isn't to prevent that—it's to ensure they can use them responsibly, identify their limitations, and maintain human judgment on ethical and legal matters.
+Our job isn't to prevent that,it's to ensure they can use them responsibly, identify their limitations, and maintain human judgment on ethical and legal matters.

 ### 3. **Start Simple, Scale Gradually**